What the world needs more of is not new ideas and daring dreams but commitment. A willingness to do the hard work that matters.

 We need you to commit.

-This was adapted from my book, Wrecked, which is on sale this week on Amazon, Barnes & Noble, and CBD (also available as an audiobook).
-If you haven’t picked it up yet, now’s a great time to get it for yourself or a friend.
+Note: This was adapted from my book, Wrecked, which is available on Amazon, Barnes & Noble, and wherever books are sold (also available as an audiobook).

-So which type of commitment sounds scariest to you?
-(Maybe that’s the one you should pursue.)
+Which type of commitment sounds scariest to you?
 Share in the comments.